Whatever the social network, there’s a right way and wrong way to use it, especially if your focus is on growing your business or career.

 You have 120 characters in your headline to tell people who you are and what you do.
-You can further expand on this in the first two lines of your about section.
-This is where you can inspire your viewer to click Show more to open your complete About section to learn more about you.
+You can further expand on this in your About section.
+Be sure to capture attention with the first two lines of your About section to inspire your viewer to click Show more to open your complete About section to learn more about you.

 10. Be active

 It is extremely easy for anyone viewing your profile to see just how active, or… rather… inactive, you are on LinkedIn.

 Your activity and engagement will keep you top of mind with your connections.
 They are crucial ingredients to increasing your visibility on LinkedIn and building relationships.
 You cannot build relationships if you aren’t present and engaging in conversations with your prospects.

 A great way to stay active and visible is to post regular status updates, and share videos as well as share articles on LinkedIn Publisher.

 It’s also essential to engage with the comments people leave on your posts as these people have shown interest in you and the content you share.